 He then turned, missing her embarrassed, angry blush, making his way to the guest bedroom he always stayed in when visiting Titans West.

-"Well aren't you observant," she said, mockingly, after he'd left.
-It wasn't until Star's cheer of "I AM VICTORIOUS!" rocked the common room that Raven realised she had been standing there, alone, in the middle of the common room since the archer had left.
+"Well aren't you observant," she huffed after him, eyes rolling.
+It wasn't until Star's cheer of "I AM VICTORIOUS!" rocked the common room that Raven realised she had been standing there, alone since the archer had left.
 Glancing at her hand, she noticed she still carried the now lukewarm tea he'd made for her.

 Levitating to the kitchen, Raven quickly drained the mug before retreating to her room.